 Practice teaching allows students to directly apply their knowledge of the Montessori materials and child development, and to work with real children in authentic Montessori classrooms.
 This is the time to put into practice and refine their abilities to make presentations in the various areas of the curriculum, as well as to improve learning on how to manage a Montessori Elementary classroom.

 Student work is evaluated throughout the course.
-Students receive continuous help and feedback in the form of both personal and written communication.
+Students receive continuous help and feedback in the form of both personal and Moodle communication.
 During the supervised practice, which is carried out autonomously by the student, the teaching team observes how the student practices with the materials and gives additional help if needed.
 Trainers offer guidance on how students can improve and refine performance, maintain good standing in the course, and meet requirements.

 The third summer students who wish to obtain the AMI Diploma undertake written and oral examinations.
 Throughout the course, students undertake written activities to orient to the exam experience and trainers offer suggestions and guidance to support study efforts.
 The written examination is divided in two parts, and it is conducted during two consecutive days, in two sessions of three hours.
 Students are given seven questions and they choose four to answer.
 The first day, they answer questions on Montessori theory topics, while the second day, they answer questions on the practical aspects of the different areas of the curriculum.
 Oral examinations are conducted at the end of the course before a Board of Examiners chaired by an external examiner appointed by AMI.
 Students take the oral examination individually, presenting lessons from each area.
 The lessons to be presented are made through blind draw, and students have several minutes to consider their lessons before the examination begins.
 After each presentation, the examiner and the student start a conversation focusing on the lesson, the materials used, and the relation to child development and to the underlying Montessori principles that support the area.
 The individual oral examination consists of three sessions of approximately half an hour each, and in each session the student presents lessons from two areas.

 The Diploma of Montessori Internationale Association (AMI) is awarded once the course requirements have been achieved: attendance at lectures, theoretical lessons, supervised practices, observations, teaching practice, presentation of the albums and materials requested, and finally, overcoming the written and practical theoretical examinations, with the minimum qualifications, led by external examiners of AMI.
 Once these requirements have been met, the final master's thesis must be submitted and if it is approved satisfactorily, the official Master's degree will be received by the University Foundation.

 The MIRTC welcomes students from a wide variety of educational and professional backgrounds.
 This course is specially designed for teachers, educators, psychologists and education professionals who wish to implement all aspects of the Montessori Elementary (6-12) method in a classroom.
 Training is especially oriented to obtain the AMI Montessori Diploma 6-12.
 Only auditing the course is not an option.